Grimsby: Retail

-Such is the quality of shopping in the area that bus services bring shoppers from across Lincolnshire, especially smaller towns such as Louth, Brigg, and Scunthorpe.

 Renewable energy

 Grimsby is beginning to develop as an energy centre.
-It already generates more electricity from renewable solar, wind, biomass and landfill gas than anywhere else in England.
-The town gains 28 per cent of the electricity it uses from green sources.
+In 2016, Grimsby generated more electricity from renewable solar, wind, biomass and landfill gas than anywhere else in England.
+In 2016, Grimsby sourced 28 per cent of its electricity from green sources.
 Its proximity to the biggest cluster of offshore wind farms in Europe has brought around 1,500 jobs to the area, most of them in turbine maintenance.

+Geography

+Location

+Grimsby is 45 mi north-east of Lincoln, 33 mi (via the Humber Bridge) south-south-east of Hull, 28 mi south-east of Scunthorpe, 50 mi east of Doncaster and 80 mi south-east of Leeds.

+Suburban areas

+Named suburban areas of Grimsby are:

+Bradley, East Marsh, Grange, Grant Thorold, Great Coates, Holme Hill, Laceby Acres, Little Coates, Littlefield, Nunsthorpe, Old Clee, Pyewipe, Scartho, The Willows, Weelsby, Wellow, West Marsh, Wybers Wood and Yarborough.